 What if I have health insurance?

-Most health insurance plans, including Medicaid and the plans participating in the New York State of Health, cover breast, cervical and colorectal cancer screenings at no cost to the patient.
+Most health insurance plans, including Medicaid and the plans that participate in the New York State of Health, cover breast, cervical and colorectal cancer screenings at no cost to the patient

 To learn more about the New York State of Health and Medicaid, visit these websites: